Lab Session 1: Introduction to Microcontroller Programming¶

 -

-Using the same circuit as in the previous exercise, write a script that Blinks the LED while the button is pushed.
+Using the same circuit as in the previous exercise, write a script that blinks the LED while the button is pressed.

 Tip